 This Alocasia variety can easily get 12-14 inches high as an indoor plant.

-I have trouble maintaining high humidity for this plant; what is the best indoor location for it?
+I have trouble maintaining high humidity for this plant; what is its best indoor location?

-You should place it in your bathroom because they are the most humid area of any household.
+It would be best to place it in your bathroom because it is the most humid area of any household.

 My Alocasia Tiny Dancer is not producing new leaves, and old ones are yellowing; why is that?

 Your plant is not getting adequate sunlight.
-You should also monitor the moisture content in the soil.
-Because the soil might be drying very fast if you are using an extremely porous mixture.
+You should also monitor the moisture content in the soil because the soil might be drying very fast if you use an extremely porous mixture.

 Are the leaves toxic to humans and pets?

-Similar to other Alocasia varieties, this plant is also toxic if ingested by a pet or human.
-I would advise you to keep it at a high location, preferably on a bookshelf or a table.
+Like other Alocasia varieties, this plant is also toxic if ingested by a pet or human.
+I advise keeping it at a high location, preferably on a bookshelf or a table.

 Why does my Alocasia Tiny Dancer have brown spots on the leaves?

 Check your plant for overwatering.
-Brown leaf spots and other damages to leaf tissue occur when the soil remains moist and stale for too long.
+Brown leaf spots and other damage to leaf tissue occur when the soil remains moist and stale for too long.
 Low sunlight is another reason for leaf spots.

 How can I avoid fungal diseases on my Alocasia Tiny Dancer?